Guided Meditation Script for Gratitude

 • By: Ryan Kane

-One way you can cultivate gratitude in your life is with gratitude meditations.
-Over time, this process can help you internalize a greater sense of thankfulness and an enhanced appreciation for life.
+One way you can cultivate wellbeing is with guided meditation scripts, which you can read out loud, record, or use with groups or in classroom settings.
+Over time, this process can help you internalize a greater sense of wellbeing in daily life.

 You can download this meditation as a printable PDF below.